 ‘Newbie?’
 A hand on her shoulder, which she shook off.

 She ran.
-Away from the shooting range, and out of the gym toward the lift.
-She wanted to scream, to cry, to collapse fetal on the floor, or to slam her head against the wall until everything made sense.
+Away from the shooting range and out of the gym towards the lift.
+She wanted to scream, to cry, to curl up on the floor, or to slam her head against the wall until everything made sense.

 Instead, she calmly pressed the button for the lift and waited for it.

 Where are you going?

 Go back to your room.
 Sleep it off.

 I know.
 I was there.
 But you’re okay now.

 I can’t handle this.